Toshavim and Megorashim: Communities

 These Jews had their own leaders, rabbis and spiritual leaders as well as their own minhag.
 They spoke the different languages of the Iberian Peninsula from which they originated (Castilian, Aragonese, Catalan, Galician, etc.) and a standardized Judeo-Spanish form, called Judezmo, has long been used by the diaspora.

 After 1391, the Megorashim had settled mainly in Algeria (Algiers and its adjacent cities, Tlemcen, Oran, Ténès, Béjaïa, Constantine), Tunisia (Tunis), and Morocco (Meknes, Fez, and Debdou, with the capture of Seville).
 Following the expulsion edict of 1492, new waves of Megorashim came to North Africa, specifically Tetouan, Fez, Meknes, Rabat, Salé, and Marrakesh.
 They then moved to Mogador when the Alawite King Mohammed ben Abdallah invited the Jews to settle there and take care of relations with the Portuguese Empire.

-In most of the communities where they settled, the Megorashim imposed their rabbis and their reforms, eventually merging with local Jews (the Toshavim).
-They were at the origin of the revival of Maghreb Judaism strongly weakened by Almohad persecution.
-The arrival of Rabbi Ephraim Alnaqua of Seville at the end of 1391 in Tlemcen allowed Jews settled in the neighboring towns of Honaine and Agadir to settle in the city itself.
+In most of the communities where they settled, the Megorashim imposed their rabbis and their reforms.
+Many eventually merged with local the Toshavim.
+According to Moisés Orfali, however, the Spanish-speaking Tetuani Jews would refer to all other Moroccan Jews—including Toshavim as well as Megorashim that became Arabized and lost the ability to speak Ladino—as forasteros 'outsiders'.

+According to Richard Ayoun, the Megorashim were at the origin of the revival of the Maghrebi Judaism strongly weakened by Almohad persecution.
+The arrival of Rabbi Ephraim Alnaqua of Seville at the end of 1391 in Tlemcen allowed Jews settled in the neighboring towns of Honaine and Ajdir to settle in the city itself.
 In Tetouan, where they formed the main Jewish component of the city, the Megorashim imposed their Judeo-Spanish language known as Haketia.
 In Algiers in the 15th century, the Jews were classified in several categories: those native to Africa, those coming from the Balearic Islands and Spain or from France, by Constantinople and Italy.